wkm/fswatch/README.md

 	$ fswatch -p echo

-If you want to place the paths somewhere other than at the end, use the `%fspaths` token:
+If you want to place the paths somewhere other than at the end, use the `@fspaths` token:

-	$ fswatch -p "echo $fspaths | wc -l"
+	$ fswatch -p "echo @fspaths | wc -l"

+You can also use `@fspathscolon` for colon-separated paths and `@fspatchcomma` for comma-separated paths.

 ## Examples